Preparing for the Ride

 Registered and ready to ride?
 Great!
 We've got some awesome resources to help with your training and fundraising.

-Download our Ride partner Entoure’s handy Group Riding Guide and check out the tips below to make sure you’re cycling skills are up to scratch.
+You are welcome download the handy Group Riding Guide and check out the tips below to make sure you’re cycling skills are up to scratch.

 Your fundraising page has plenty of tools to help you ask for support from your network.
 Simply login to your account in the top menu and click on the ‘Get Support’ button.
 You can post to Facebook, LinkedIn and Twitter and send emails all from within the page!